Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

 \subsubsection{Data Preparation and Cleaning}

 The data required for our analyses were extracted from Aftenposten's production database, covering the time span of the A/B test.
 The first and the last day of the A/B test were omitted as the test started and ended in the middle of the day.
 As mentioned earlier, the log data was limited to paying readers and to data that was generated through the mobile app.
 Importantly, only those paying readers were considered who were already established subscribers of the service.\footnote{A paying reader was considered established if he/she has been an active subscriber for at least $2$ months.
 Paying, but inactive readers, i.e., ones who did not click on a single article during the A/B test, were also excluded from the analysis.} This was done to ensure that sufficient historical information was available for the personalization approach already at the beginning of the A/B test.
 In terms of the considered articles, only events were taken into account for articles that were automatically selected and positioned, i.e., interactions with editorially curated content were excluded.
-Finally, interactions with other content shown on the app, in particular videos, were not considered as well.
+We furthermore note that our data selection is restricted to articles that were clicked at least once during the A/B test, i.e., engaged content.
+As a result, the metrics that we use in our analysis do not consider impressions on articles that were never clicked.\footnote{For metrics such as CTR, including impressions from articles that were never clicked---that is, using the full impression log---would result in slightly lower absolute values than those reported in this article.} Finally, interactions with other content shown on the app, in particular videos, were not considered as well.

-After extracting the data, a number of data cleaning steps were performed.
-Importantly, different heuristics were employed to identify and remove logged interactions that were likely not caused by human readers but by bots.
-The following bot detection patterns were applied.